Money people and People people…

 She is self-deprecating and polite.
 To a fault.
 She takes no space for herself; she would rather leave the space for others.
 She is giving, thoughtful and kind.
 She is a listener and is prepared to sacrifice her own interests for a friend in need.
 Julie hates it when people tell her what she should or should not be doing – implying she should be more decisive or assertive.
 She is not interested in ‘solutions’ she will tell them, she is interested in ‘empathy’.
 She points to her close friendships as proof that she knows what making yourself happy is about.

 Julie is married to Tony.
 They are opposites that attracted at one point, but the strain has been growing recently and the relationship is in trouble.

-They are both looking at the same issue but from opposite ends of the spectrum: the pressure to be considerate and thoughtful on the one hand, and of having the courage of your own convictions on the other – between getting on with others and getting things done.
+They are both looking at the same issue but from opposite ends of the spectrum: the pressure to be considerate and thoughtful on the one hand, and of having the courage of your own convictions on the other – between getting on with others and getting things done; between relationships and worklife; between people and money.
 Both are important, but it sometimes feels like the two things pull us in opposite directions.
 Both Tony and Julie are getting the balance wrong, of course, but in equal and opposite ways …

 The insurance salesman